Take advantage of our huge network of professional links

 Grab the opportunity to complete a work placement on every course

-Be a filmmaker, TV documentarian or radio programmer from day one of our film and media undergraduate and postgraduate courses.
+Be a filmmaker, documentary filmmaker or radio programmer from day one of our film and media undergraduate and postgraduate courses.

 You'll cover the key skills required in the film, media and broadcast sectors on all of our courses, with the option to concentrate on your desired specialism.